External wall insulation: Types

-External wall insulation systems generally comprise firstly an insulation layer (an element which helps to achieve the requisite thermal performance); and secondly,a protected weatherproof finish (usually a render, although brick slips, tiles, and decorative boards can also be used).
+External wall insulation systems generally comprise firstly an insulation layer (an element which helps to achieve the requisite thermal performance); and secondly, a protected weatherproof finish (usually a render, although brick slips, tiles, and decorative boards can also be used).
 Insulating render can also be an advantage in certain locations.
 Choice of types and sizes will depend on the substrate and design exposure requirements.

 Dry finishes are usually fixed to the substrate by means of timber battens independently fixed to the substrate.

 Any system selected and installed, should be certified by a notified body.

+External rigid polystyrene foam insulation being installed on a building in Warsaw, Poland.